m-lab/website/_pages/learn-definitions.md

 ### Interconnection
 {:.no_toc}

 An interconnection is where different ISPs connect their respective networks to one another.
-All of these interconnection taken together make it possible to access content anywhere on the Internet.
+All of these interconnections taken together make it possible to access content anywhere on the Internet.
 Many interconnections are private, where only two ISPs meet, while others are shared Inter-eXchange Points (IXPs) where many ISPs connect to each other.

 ### Measurement Point
 {:.no_toc}